 The address is 260 Vo Van Tan, District 3, Ho Chi Minh City

-Unlike Pho, the Banh Mi originates from the southern part of the country.
-Although bread is sold everywhere but you can only find the best breads in the central cities of Vietnam
+Unlike Pho, Banh Mi originates from the southern part of the country.
+Although bread is sold everywhere you can only find the best bread in the central cities of Vietnam

 Pro Tip: Be sure to eat a Banh Mi in Hoi An